Winifred Goldring: Professional career

 Goldring was an educator as well as a researcher, so while she devoted most of her life to the museum, she extensively utilized her knowledge to make the contents go beyond simply filling the museum by exploring ways to teach paleontology to the visitors.
 For example, Goldring's success with geological models and teaching displays progressed into her publishing many books on geology, some of these publications were even used for post secondary education purposes.
 She created two geological models that were made to teach geological basics.
 They were titled “What is a Fossil” and “What is a Geological Formation”.

 She rarely conducted research abroad or traveled out of the state of New York, however, the one trip she had made was of great importance.
 In order to help Dr. John M. Clarke write his memoir on the areas of Gaspé and Nova Scotia, Goldring traveled there to collect Devonian fossils.
 Over the first 10 years of her career, she quickly proved her skills, earning different promotions including first Assistant Paleontologist, the Associate Paleontologist, Paleobotanist, and Assistant State Paleontologist.
 Goldring eventually became the fourth State Paleontologist of New York, and the first woman to hold that position.
 In 1949 she was elected president of the Paleontological Society (the largest association of paleontologists in the world), the first woman to hold that office and one of only three women to attain that position to this day.
 Because these were (and still are) male-dominated geological societies, large numbers of men would not have supported her candidacy, underscoring her prominence as a nationally known geologist respected for the quality of her research, despite prevalent gender prejudices in academia.
 Winfred faced many equality issues such as unfair compensation and rare opportunities for advancement and in 1918 she briefly resigned over issues of inadequate salary combined with great pressures.

 After forty years of commitment to the field, Goldring retired in 1954 and spent the next sixteen years at her family home in Slingerlands.

+Historical marker

+On June 13, 2025, a historical marker honoring Goldring was unveiled at John Boyd Thacher State Park.